Tech-Genkai/NLytics/docs/API.md

 ## Rate Limits

 No rate limits in current version.
-Add rate limiting for production deployment.
+This is a proof-of-concept tool - add rate limiting if deploying for production use.

+## Project Scope

+**Note**: This API is part of a proof-of-concept demonstrating AI-powered natural language to code generation.
+It's designed for:
+- Personal analysis and demos
+- Educational purposes
+- Prototyping and experimentation

+Not intended as production-grade SaaS without additional security, scaling, and monitoring infrastructure.

 ## Support